At some point, most of you will need to duplicate a page or post on your WordPress site for different reasons.

 Note that, while this can come in handy, it can also cause trouble, especially when it comes to SEO.
 If your duplicate posts / pages are published (without having largely modified content), not drafts, then you can run into duplicate content issues.

 Hope you enjoyed the post and found it useful!
-Don’t forget to share the post with your friends and subscribe below!
+Don’t forget to share the post with your friends!